maxdevos49/maxdevos49/README.md

 - Huge SpaceX fan
 - Favorite sport is Cross Country
 - Enjoy developing realtime multiplayer apps and games
-- I started programming around 2011-2012
+- Started programming around 2011-2012

 <!--
 **maxdevos49/maxdevos49** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.